 - 1. Students will become familiar with the functional administrative policies of the U.S. Probation Office.
-"Functional" responsibilities are defined as those responsibilities that are needed to carry out the duties of the student during his or her period of Internship. - 2.
-Students will be required to become familiar with and abide by the general rules of confidentiality and ethical standards as presented by his or her mentor or other staff personnel with whom the student will have contact, and will adhere to the most recent Code of Conduct adopted by the Judicial Conference of the United States. - 3.
-Students will clearly identify themselves as Interns when working or communicating with other professional, social or law enforcement agencies, clients, or with the general public and refrain from addressing policy issues without getting direction from the Probation Officer Mentor. - 4.
-Written communications prepared by Student Interns that are forwarded to such agencies or individuals must be approved by the Probation Officer Mentor or, in his or her absence, by the supervisor. - 5.
-When assigned supervisory or investigative responsibilities, the student will maintain written chronological entries of all contacts and daily logs of all out-of-the office activities, such as home or community agency contracts.
+"Functional" responsibilities are defined as those responsibilities that are needed to carry out the duties of the student during his or her period of Internship. - Students will be required to become familiar with and abide by the general rules of confidentiality and ethical standards with whom the student will have contact, and will adhere to the most recent Code of Conduct adopted by the Judicial Conference of the United States. - 3.
+Students will clearly identify themselves as Interns when working or communicating with other professional, social or law enforcement agencies, clients, or with the general public and refrain from addressing policy issues without getting direction from a staff member. - 4.
+Written documents prepared by Student Interns that are intended for outside agencies must be reviewed by a probation officer prior to dissemination. - 5.
+When possible and/or directed, students will be expected to participate in staff or unit meetings, permissible trainings, and will be encouraged to engage in discussions related to the criminal justice system in general or the duties to which they have been assigned.
+It is incumbent upon the intern to maintain communication with all staff members, offer assistance with any task, and seek out opportunities for different experiences with various officers. - 6.
+If the Student Intern is experiencing any problems in the Student Internship Program, whether related to duties or issues, or feels the need to question or discuss certain actions by staff, he or she should address these matters with the Coordinator, or a supervisor.
+If any conflicts cannot be resolved, then it may be necessary to involve the Deputy Chief U.S. Probation Officer.

-- 6. When possible and/or directed, students will be expected to participate in staff or unit meetings and will be encouraged to engage in discussions related to the criminal justice system in general or the duties to which they have been assigned. - 7.
-If the Student Intern is experiencing any problems in the Student Internship Program, whether related to duties or issues, or feels the need to question or discuss certain actions by staff, he or she should address these matters with the Probation Officer Mentor, or a supervisor.
-If any conflicts cannot be resolved, then it may be necessary to involve the Deputy Chief U.S. Probation Officer. - 8.
-It is understood that any papers or articles that the student may write concerning his or her experiences with the U.S. Probation Office, or which identify the agency, must be shared with the designated Supervising U.S. Probation Officer as well as the Deputy Chief U.S. Probation Officer. - 9.
-It is further understood that students will serve their Internship without monetary compensations, except for reimbursement for certain authorized expenses that may be required in the performance of their duties.
-Such expenses may involve, but may not be limited to: - a. gas (mileage); - b. parking; - c. phone calls; and - d. document copying in the field. - 10.
-Students will be expected to complete an agency evaluation for their Internship subsequent to the completion of the program.
-The evaluation is to be submitted to the Deputy Chief U.S. Probation Officer no later than one week from the last date of contact with the Probation Office.
+- 7. It is understood that any papers or articles that the student may write concerning his or her experiences with the U.S. Probation Office, or which identify the agency, must be shared with the designated Supervising U.S. Probation Officer as well as the Deputy Chief U.S. Probation Officer.

+- 8. Students will be expected to complete an agency evaluation for their Internship subsequent to the completion of the program.
+The evaluation is to be submitted to the Coordinator no later than one week from the last date of contact with the Probation Office.
 Students who do not submit an evaluation will not be considered to have officially completed the program.
 This evaluation will help the Probation Office to maintain a quality program and a meaningful educational experience for the student.
 The evaluation will in no way impact the student's grades or personal evaluations or recommendation.

+- 9. It is further understood that students will serve their Internship without monetary compensations, except for preapproved reimbursement for certain authorized expenses that may be required in the performance of their duties.
+Such expenses may involve, but may not be limited to:

+- a. gas (mileage);

+- b. parking;

+- c. phone calls; and

+- d. document copying in the field.